pdickson2/pdickson2.github.io/malawi.md

 # Replicability and Reproducibility

 Cumulatively, this effort focused a lot on reproducibility and replicability in open source geography.
 Generally defined in geography as the ability to recreate the same results with the same data and the ability to recreate similar results with similar data and methodology respectively, these two issues are especially prevalent in this particular exercise.
+As already discussed throughout this page, there are a variety of factors that can account for the discrepancies between our analysis and that conducted by Malcomb et al.

+Broadly speaking, there is a lot of room for growth in reproducibility and replicability in academic publications.

 # Vulnerability Analysis